kermitt2/delft/Readme.md

 > python3 nerTagger.py train_eval

 By default, the BidLSTM-CRF model is used.
-With this model, current f1 score on CoNLL 2003 testb set is __90.85__ (using _train_ set for training and _testa_ for validation).
+With this available model, current f1 score on CoNLL 2003 testb set is __90.85__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1].

+For evaluating against CoNLL 2003 testb set with the existing model:

+> python3 nerTagger.py eval

 For training with all the available data: